pritamd47/pritamd47.github.io/_pages/about.md

   order: descending  # can be either "ascending" or "descending"
 ---

-Hi, I have a background is in hydrology, remote sensing, and geology.
-I completwd my PhD from the Civil and Environmental Engineering Department at the University of Washington, Seattle.
+Hi, I have a background in hydrology, remote sensing, and geology.
+I completed my PhD from the Civil and Environmental Engineering Department at the University of Washington, Seattle, where I studied river regulation due to dams and reservoirs.

-I am interested in the application of state-of-art of remote sensing and computational modeling in water security, water resource management, and improving our understanding of the human footprint on Earth.
+I am interested in the application of state-of-art of remote sensing and computational modeling in water security, water resource management, and to use these methods to improve our understanding of the human footprint on Earth.

-I grew up in different parts of the North East region of India.
-I completed my integrated masters in geological technology from IIT Roorkee, where I was exposed to the field of remote sensing and its applications on improving our understanding of Earth's cryosphere.
-I continued to pursue my interest in applications of remote sensing to improve our understainding of the Earth during my doctoral studies at the University of Washington.
+I completed my integrated masters in geological technology from IIT Roorkee, where I was exposed to the field of remote sensing where I applied it to study snow cover extent in the Himalayas.

 My research work entails building open-source tools to quantify global water storage dynamics by cloud computing satellite remote sensing and distributed hydrological modeling.

 Apart from research, I enjoy hiking, clicking pictures, and occasionally strumming my guitar.

 Here is a link to my instagram page [m.ildly_aesthetic](https://www.instagram.com/m.ildly_aesthetic/) where I post mildly aesthetic pictures taken by me (submissions welcome!).